spartan3661/Gamegrab/README.md

 - Works for full screen, borderless, and windowed modes

 ## Note
-- Currently, you must compile the dll file needed to run the OCR.
-In the future, the dll will be packaged into an exe
 - Visual Studio files included so you can build you own DLL if desired.
 - You must **grab a screen at least once** before OCR is enabled.
 - You must get at DeepL API key (free) in order to perform translation.